 You can experience any of these symptoms with or without actually having TMD.
 You may suffer from pathology or transient pain that requires the attention of a medical specialist.
 It’s important to work with Dr. Loveless to determine the nature of your symptoms to rule out your jaw and facial muscles as the source of your discomfort.

 Your temporomandibular joint unites your skull with your lower jaw.
 The surrounding muscles enable you to move your jaw up, down, around and from side to side.
-The cartilage between the socket and ball portion of the joint allow you to smoothly eat, yawn and speak.
+The cartilage between the socket and ball portion of the joint allows you to smoothly eat, yawn and speak.